top of page

 Tootsies Orchid Lounge, despite its tourist reputation, consistently books quality musicians due to its legendary status and central Broadway location.
 Visit between 6-8 PM for the best performer-to-crowd ratio before evening crowds arrive.
 The venue's narrow layout creates intimacy impossible in larger establishments.

-Most Broadway bars charge $5-15 cover after 9 PM, with prices increasing to $20-30 during special events like CMA Fest or New Year's Eve.
+Most Broadway bars charge $5-15 cover after 9 PM, with prices increasing to $20-30 during special events like CMA Fest 2025 Your Complete Nashville Music Festival Guide or new years eve Nashville.
 Drinks typically cost $8-12 for beer and $12-15 for cocktails, with some venues requiring minimum purchases during peak hours.

 Local Music Venues Beyond Broadway